fabio-rodriguez/dataqualitySCP/README.md

 # dataqualitySCP

-This is a project for Fault Detection and Offset Prediction of sensor values in a Solar Cooling Plant (SCP).
-The Fault Detection and Offset Prediction processes are based in neural networks and fuzzy logic.
+This package consists in a Fault Detection and Value Prediction algorithms for sensor values in a Solar Cooling Plant (SCP).
+These algorithms are based on neural networks and fuzzy logic techniques that use historical data of the plant extract knowledge.

 # Installation process